Travel to Ireland: Your Travel Guide

-It happened to us that most of the time, it rained, whether it was in the morning or at night.
+It happened to us that it rained most of the time, whether in the morning or at night.
 We were probably lucky and could walk in good weather or at least without rain.

 Another thing is when there is wind.
 The wind can be very strong; boat trips are usually canceled in these cases.
 And you have to be very careful when visiting cliffs with no protection.

 The first night we suffered from the wind in Ireland was after visiting the Cliffs of Moher.